 Joanna McClinton, Esq

 Joanna McClinton, Esquire, took the oath of office to serve the people of the 191st Legislative District on Aug.
 25, 2015 after winning a special election two weeks prior.
+In Nov.
+2018, She became the first African-American and woman to be elected as the House Democratic Caucus chairman for the 2019-20 legislative session.

 The election to the Pennsylvania House of Representatives continues Rep. McClinton's lifelong devotion to bettering the lives of others.